ValentinSidorov/DeLorean_Team/docs/integration_test.md

                                            the result will be the output "some words" and "something else" to stdout and file and exit;

 If you enter --text="some other text" --loop
-                                             the resukt will be the output "some other text" in an endless loop to stdout and file with an interval of 5 seconds
+                                             the result will be the output "some other text" in an endless loop to stdout and file with an interval of 5 seconds

 ## Syntax: